 You will be required to purchase 2 textbooks, for years 1 and 2.
 You will be guided to access additional study material, which can be purchased independently.
 Financial support may be available via the bursary.

-A level Psychology often sparks an interest in our students not only towards the further study of Psychology, but also towards Forensic Psychology, Counselling, Criminal Justice, Youth and Community Work, Human Relations, Business/Media related courses, Biopysychology, Nursing and others.
+A level Psychology often sparks an interest in our students not only towards the further study of Psychology, but also towards Forensic Psychology, Counselling, Criminal Justice, Youth and Community Work, Human Relations, Business/Media related courses, Biopysychology, Nursing and Education.
 Additionally, it provides a sound basis for entry into other vocationally related fields.